gemrb/gemrb/CONTRIBUTING.md

 ## Version tracking

 1. Split your changes (commits) into well-rounded units of logic (`git commit -p` can help).
-2. Read the commit diff to verify you're commiting what you think.
-That indentation matches and that no extraneous changes are included (eg. random style changes from bad IDE settings).
+2. Read the commit diff to verify you're commiting what you think and no extraneous changes are included.
 3. Each commit should compile and run.
 You can do quick fixups with `git commit --amend -p`.
 4. Commit messages should be descriptive (why is more important than what, include area/creature/script names if possible).